 Hopefully these three hacks will help you save, store, and retrieve your content ideas so that they’re there when you’re ready to write.

-I share other organizing suggestions in the Get Organized class, which begins today.
-It’s not too late to join!
-We’re going to clean out, up and off and get our ecosystems in order for the busy fall season.
+I share other tips and tools for streamlining your art business in Organize Your Art Biz, an online class that begins April 23.
+We’re going to clean out, up and off, and get our ecosystems in order.
 Click here to read about the class and sign up.